Code-Institute-Submissions/simon-6/README.md

 ##### Audio
 + The audio files for the default Simon Beeps were sourced from [FreeCodeCamp](https://www.freecodecamp.org/)
 + The audio files for both the Farm Animal and Flatulence sounds were sourced from [Zapsplat](https://www.zapsplat.com/)
-+ The Harpsichord sounds were recorded and provided by [GBrachetta](https://github.com/GBrachetta)
++ The Harpsichord and Silence sounds were recorded and provided by [GBrachetta](https://github.com/GBrachetta)

 #### Code <a name="code"></a>
 + My understanding of the Set Interval Function, which was pivotal to the game's success, was explained to me at [Medium.com](https://medium.com/@eric.stermer/setinterval-simply-put-is-a-timed-loop-652eb54bd5f8)